azriel91/proc_macro_rules/PITCHME.md

 ### What Are Proc Macros?

 * Macros defined with procedural code.
-* Tokens are parsed into an AST, and code can reason over that generate the output.
+* Tokens are parsed into an AST, and code can reason over that generate output tokens.
-* Not hygienic
+* Not hygienic by default.

 ```
 Tokens   --[parse]-->   AST   --[logic]-->   Tokens
 ```

 +++